Brand integrity has always had the power to make or break a business. But in the world of eCommerce it's become more important than ever before.

-But today's shoppers are sceptical.
-While all these promises may seem impressive, they don't mean a thing unless you have the brand integrity to back them up.
+But today's shoppers are skeptical.
+While all these promises may seem impressive they don't mean a thing unless you have the brand integrity to back them up.
 Here's why it's so important.

 Consumers trust companies that have brand integrity.
 And with this increased trust comes increased sales.

 Trusting a brand alleviates concerns around the likes of product quality or ethical matters.
 This in turn removes the barriers to conversion and means shoppers are much more likely to part with their hard-earned cash

 According to research from Edelman 81% of consumers need to trust a brand in order to buy something from them.
 The more a product costs the more essential this trust becomes.
 Significantly this attitude is common across all markets age groups and income levels.

 Being committed to certain values allows brands to connect with consumers on a meaningful level - and this builds brand loyalty.